 - Cut ¼ onion into wedges and then cut them half.

-- Cut the white part of negi (leek/green onion) diagonally.
+- Cut the white part of 1 Tokyo negi (naga negi; long green onion)

-- Cut the napa cabbage into small pieces.
+- Cut 4 leaves napa cabbage into small pieces.

-- Cut the daikon into quarters lengthwise then thinly slice them.
+- Cut 1 inches daikon radish into quarters lengthwise then thinly slice them.

-- Cut the carrot into thin slabs and cut them in half.
+- Cut 2 inch carrot into thin slabs and cut them in half.

-- Discard the bottom of the shimeji mushrooms and shiitake mushrooms.
-You can make a decorative shiitake mushroom following this method.
+- Discard the bottom of 1 package shimeji mushrooms and 2 shiitake mushrooms.
+Optionally, you can cut a flower pattern on the shiitake mushroom caps called shiitake hanagiri.

-- Cut the tofu into roughly 1.5 inch (4 cm) cubes (it’s harder to fish out from the hot pot if you cut too small).
+- Cut 7 oz soft/silken tofu (kinugoshi dofu) into roughly 1½-inch (4-cm) cubes.
+Tip: It’s harder to fish out from the hot pot if you cut the cubes too small.

-- Heat the sesame oil in a hot pot over medium heat.
+- Heat 2 tsp toasted sesame oil in a hot pot over medium heat.
 Add the onion and cook until it’s coated with the oil.

-- Add the kimchi and stir fry with the onion and Tokyo negi.
+- Add 1 cup kimchi and stir-fry with the onion and Tokyo negi.

-- Add gochugaru and granulated sugar.
-Mix all together well.
+- Add 1 tsp gochugaru (Korean pepper flakes) and 2 tsp sugar.
+Mix it all together well.

-- Add 4 cups chicken stock, and cover the lid to bring to simmer.
+- Add 4 cups chicken stock/broth, and cover the lid to bring to simmer.

-- Once simmering, lower the heat to medium-low heat.
-Add soy sauce and miso.
-It’s best to put miso and small amount of soup in a ladle and let it dissolved first instead of dropping miso in a pot and not sure if it has been dissolved completely.
-Taste the soup and adjust the taste by adding salt (I added ¼ to ½ tsp), if necessary.
+- Once simmering, lower the heat to medium low.
+Add 2 tsp soy sauce and 2 Tbsp miso.
+It’s best to dissolve the miso in a ladle with a small amount of soup first instead of dropping the miso in the pot and not know if it has dissolved completely.
+Taste the soup and adjust the taste by adding salt (I added ¼ tsp Diamond Crystal kosher salt), if necessary.

-- Add the hard vegetables to the soup first, such daikon, carrot, tough part of napa cabbages, etc. Cook covered for 10 minutes on low heat.
+- Add the hard vegetables to the soup first, such as the daikon, carrot, tough part of napa cabbage, etc. Cook covered for 10 minutes on low heat.

 - Skim off the foam and fat.
-Add the soft ingredients such as leafy part of napa cabbages, mushrooms, and tofu.
+Add the soft ingredients such as the leafy part of the napa cabbage, mushrooms, and tofu.

-- Add the gyoza (if frozen, no need to defrost) and garlic chives on top.
+- Add 10 pieces gyoza (if frozen, no need to defrost) and the garlic chives on top.

 - Cook covered over medium low heat for 5 minutes.
 Serve the extra ingredients on a plate and add them once you finish the ingredients in the pot.